-The official foundation of the DPV took place on the occasion of the "Munich World Polo Tournament", a supporting event at the 1972 Olympic Games in Munich held on the playing field of the Polo Club in Holzkirchen/Thann.
+The official foundation of the DPV took place on the occasion of the 1972 Olympic Games

-The initiators of the DPV donated a trophy made of solid gold, which has since been awarded annually in the highest playing class.
-The winner of the gold trophy bears the title: "German Polo Champion in the High Goal Class".
+At that time, the initiators of the DPV donated a cup made of solid gold.
+Since then, the trophy has been awarded annually to the winners in the highest division, the German High Goal Championship.
+The winners of the gold cup bear the title: "German Polo Champion of the High Goal Class".

 Mission and Aims

 Purpose of DPV is to promote the sport of polo in general and its recognition and dissemination on the basis of the applicable rules and regulations.
 The DPV regulates all areas of national and international matches and is the sole competent authority for its members to make binding declarations in matters of polo at home and abroad.

 The association safeguards and represents the interests of the individual members and all clubs to the best of its ability.
 Last but not least, the DPV supervises the organisation of tournaments and championships according to the uniform rules of the association.